lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

 # Requirements for EEs

-If an entity implements Diffie-Hellman, it MUST implement either the DH-POP Proof-of-Possession as defined in {{Section 4 of DH-POP}} or the challenge-response POP controls id-cmc-encryptedPOP and id-cmc- decryptedPOP.
+If an End-Entity implements Diffie-Hellman, it MUST implement either the DH-POP Proof-of-Possession as defined in {{Section 4 of DH-POP}} or the challenge-response POP controls id-cmc-encryptedPOP and id-cmc- decryptedPOP.